tomasnorre/crawler/Documentation/ExecutingTheQueue/BuildingAndExecutingQueueRightAway(fromCli)/Index.rst

    Description
          Configurationkey:

-         Commaseperated list of your crawler configurations.
-If you use the crwaler configuration records you have to use the “title” if your still using the old TypoScript based configuration you have to use the configuration key which is also a string.
+         Comma separated list of your crawler configurations.
+If you use the crwaler configuration records you have to use the “name” if you're still using the old TypoScript based configuration you have to use the configuration key which is also a string.